Confidential Corporate Campus — Mountain View, CA

 - LEED Platinum

 A major technology client is expanding its Silicon Valley location with a commitment to fostering a deeply sustainable workspace community.
 The updated campus will house 2,000 employees across two existing, repurposed, buildings that will be integrated with a new building.
 The new construction will comprise the largest mass timber building in North America—a new Cross-Laminated Timber (CLT) structure customized to meet formidable sustainability goals.
 This pioneering project aggressively targets LEED Platinum, Net Zero Water, and Well Building Standard certifications.
 Holmes Structures provided structural engineering and Holmes Fire provided fire and life safety consulting for the project.

 For the new mass timber building, Cross-Laminated Timber was selected as a primary material due to its low carbon footprint and inviting aesthetic.
 Largely left exposed, CLT presents wood in its honest and pure form with a warm pallet of natural tones.
-CLT also expedites construction: the design team coordinated custom panel penetrations with mass timber supplier Structurlam, allowing panels to be quickly dropped into place onsite.
+CLT also expedited construction: the design team coordinated custom panel penetrations with mass timber supplier Structurlam, allowing panels to be quickly dropped into place onsite.
+2,400 tons of mass timber panels were installed in just over six months.

 In order to support the large, contiguous floorplates that the client envisioned, Holmes Structures designed a composite CLT-Concrete slab.
 The composite system allows the CLT panels to span further between beams and columns, creating more open interiors.
 The concrete topping slab also functions as the structural diaphragm and conceals power and data systems, integrating trades into one structural solution.